dbushell/Nestable/README.md

 These advanced config options are also available:

+* `actionClass` Elements with this class can fire customActions.  expandBtnHTML and collapseBtnHTML should also have this class (default `'dd-action'`)
 * `listNodeName` The HTML element to create for lists (default `'ol'`)
 * `itemNodeName` The HTML element to create for list items (default `'li'`)
 * `rootClass` The class of the root element `.nestable()` was used on (default `'dd'`)